mvysny/mvysny.github.io/_posts/2022-10-12-vaadin-localization.md

 Then you can static-import the `tr()` function everywhere and use it from anywhere.

-## Default I18nProvider
+## Default I18nProvider?

-There is no `I18nProvider` implementation by default.
-You can check out [Vaadin documentation in Localization](https://vaadin.com/docs/v14/flow/advanced/tutorial-i18n-localization) on how to create a simple `ResourceBundle`-backed I18nProvider yourself.
+There is no default `I18nProvider` implementation.
+You can check out [Vaadin documentation in Localization](https://vaadin.com/docs/v14/flow/advanced/tutorial-i18n-localization) on how to create a simple `ResourceBundle`-backed I18nProvider, or simply read on.

-Vaadin recommends a funny way of registering the I18nProvider (via a system property or web init param);
+For non-Spring projects, Vaadin recommends a funny way of registering your I18nProvider, via a system property or web init param.
-it looks funny but it works.
+It looks funny but it works.
 Alternatively you can define [your own Instantiator](../vaadin-custom-instantiator/), override `Instantiator.getI18nProvider()` and provide a singleton instance of your I18nProvider.

-With Spring, you can annotate your i18n provider with `@Bean` and Vaadin-Spring integration should pick it up automatically.
+With Spring, you can annotate your i18n provider class with `@Service` and Vaadin-Spring integration should pick it up automatically.

 ## Resource Bundle